iec2-uit/FormerLeaf/README.md

   </tr>
 </table>

-The following source code is used to create FormerLeaf - 1 by pruning one head in each Transformer encoder layer.
+For example, the following source code is used to create FormerLeaf - 1 by pruning one head in each Transformer encoder layer.
 ```
 D = {0: [4],
      1: [5],